oddmayo/oddmayo.github.io/_posts/2025-10-29-AI-Web-Scraping.md

 To avoid the problems of calling functions from external files I got rid of Pydantic.
 This function provides the following arguments for fast usage:

--   url: your website url.
+-   url: str - your website url.
--   fields: could be a single element or multiple in plain text format.
+-   fields: list - could be a single element or multiple in plain text format.
--   provider: your model.
+-   provider: str- your model.

 The rest of the arguments will have default values but are easily modifiable (Notice how we are going to make the same prompt work across multiple websites).